Natural Graph Wavelet Packet Dictionaries: Natural Graph Wavelet Packets using Pair-Clustering

 \section{Natural Graph Wavelet Packets using \emph{Pair-Clustering}}

-Another way to construct a natural graph wavelet packet dictionary is to mimic the convolution and subsampling strategy of the classical wavelet packet dictionary construction: form a full binary tree of spectral filters (i.e., the dual graph $G^\star$) and then perform the filtering/downsampling process based on the relations between the nodes and the eigenvectors of $G$.
+Another way to construct a natural graph wavelet packet dictionary is to mimic the convolution and subsampling strategy of the classical wavelet packet dictionary construction: form a binary tree of spectral filters in the dual domain via $\left\{ V^{\star (j)}_k \right\}_{j=0:J; k=0:2^j-1}$ and then perform the filtering/downsampling process based on the relations between the sampling points (primal nodes) and the eigenvectors of $L(G)$.
 In order to fully utilize such relations, we look for a coordinated pair of partitions on $G$ and $G^\star$, which is realized by our \emph{pair-clustering} algorithm described below.
 We will first describe the one-level pair-clustering algorithm and then proceed to the hierarchical version.